 size(200, 200) red = 255, 0, 0 fill(*red) rect(50, 50, 100, 100)

 There is a problem with your code. =================================== Assignment to py5 reserved word "red" on line 3 is discouraged and may causes errors in your sketch. red = 255, 0, 0 ^

-If you are running this through Jupyter Lab, the following cell will work just fine, without a warning.
-What matter is where the Jupyter server is running, not the Jupyter client.
+If you are an OSX user running this through Binder or with this website’s Live Code feature (Thebe), the following cell will work just fine, without a warning, because the Jupyter kernel is running in the cloud on a Linux server.
+What matters is where the Jupyter server is running, not the Jupyter client.

 size(200, 200, P2D) circle(width / 2, height / 2, 150)

 size() must provide a filename for the 4th parameter.
 For example: